 “Are you an early bird or a night owl?”

 “Do you prefer Indian food or Chinese food?”

 As you can see, Light questions are quick, easy and are fun to answer which is why you will want to include them within your lead generation quiz.
 Just make sure they are relevant to your quiz, and remember to keep them simple.

 Things to beware of when using light quiz questions

 Although light questions are a handy way to get people clicking, try not to use too many of them within your quiz.
 These simple questions can often be quite difficult for you to gather real, tangible data.
-If all you ask is light questions then the results and scores could be wildly different based on people’s opinion.
+If all you ask is light questions, then the results and scores could be wildly different based on people’s opinions.

 2. No-brainer questions